-It’s my experience that most people will happily give you their permission to take 20 seconds of their time knowing that you’ve given them full permission to end the call afterwards.
-What’s more, at the end of those 20 seconds most people are happy enough to talk to you a bit more!
+Most people will happily give you their permission to take 20 seconds of their time knowing that you’ve given them full permission to end the call afterwards.
+You'll find that at the end of those 20 seconds a lot of people are happy enough to talk to you a bit more!

 Ask open questions

 When asking questions, try to avoid those that involve black and white, yes/no answers.
 Instead ask for their response based on a scale of 1-10.